Comedian Dave Chappelle tackled during performance

 Chappelle was not hurt.

+Lee was treated by medical staff for an unspecified injury and was booked into the Hollywood Division jail at 3:36 a.m.
+Wednesday and held in lieu of $30,000 bail, Mendez said.
+It was not immediately known if he had retained a lawyer.

+Mendez said a “famous comedian was performing” when Lee jumped onto the stage, tackled the celebrity and produced the replica handgun containing a knife blade.
+Mendez said the department did not name the celebrity because it does not confirm victim names.

 Chappelle's latest Netflix special, The Closer, set off a storm of controversy when it was released last year.
-The special includes several jokes about trans people that some found deeply offensive.
+The special includes several jokes about transgender people that some found deeply offensive.

 Netflix stood by the special, even after it was criticized as transphobic by some LGBTQ+ advocates and even some Netflix employees.